faraway1nspace/PCRD_JAGS_demo/README.md

 <b>We recommend tau >= 0.3^-2 and nu => 2 as good starting points for the half Student-t hyper-parameters (especially detection probabilities and gamma-double-prime)</b>.
 Such values will result in parameter values that are close to the MLEs (if there is a lot data), but will still be slighly shrunk to their time-constant values under weak/sparse data.
 However, for those parameters that are more difficult to identify and estimate, even with a lot of data, like survival and gamma-prime, it may be desireable to enforce more shrinkage.
 For example, in the bottlenose dolphin example, we had a prior expectation that there would be little year-to-year variation in apparent survival (survival should only vary 1-2% per year), and so we effectively coerced a near time-constant phi with the hyperparameters tau = 1/0.2^2, nu=13.

 The above are hyperpriors, and therefore should be motivated by one's prior knowledge.
 Notice that in the hierarchical model, we place informative hyperpriors on the dispersion parameters, but admit no, or little, prior knowledge about the actual mean values of parameters.

+<b> Initializing Bayesian RD Capture-Recapture models </b>

+The Capture-Recapture models are possible in JAGS because we can re-parameterize the Capture-Recapture process as a state-space model (or Hidden Markov Model).
+This means we have a stochastic time-series of 'latent states' z={<i>dead, inside, outside</i>} that are random variables just like any other random variable in the model.
+Unforunately, it means that we must provide initial values of z for JAGS, in order to start the MCMC chains.
+This is a pain in the posterior (!) for the novice user: ergo, we have provided a handy backwards-forwards algorithm to estimate initial values of these latent states z.
+See the "R_PCRD_JAGS_SOURCE.R".

 <b>Citating: Bibtex</b>